Mohaymin/SD-Lab-4/README.md

 # SD-Lab-4
-in our fourth Software Development Lab, we were taught web development using html, css, bootstrap and php. in this repository I've maintained the assignments only
+In our fourth Software Development Lab, we were taught web development using html, css, bootstrap, php and MySql.
+And I have maintained all my assignments of this course in this repository.